ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Input Validation and Transformation (Phase 1) {#sec-phase1}

-During the initialization phase, the CoRIM Appraisal Context is loaded with various conceptual message inputs such as CoMID tags ({{sec-comid}}), CoSWID tags {{-coswid}}, CoBOM tags {{-cobom}}, and cryptographic validation key material (including raw public keys, root certificates, intermediate CA certificate chains), and Concise Trust Anchor Stores (CoTS) {{-ta-store}}.
+During the initialization phase, the CoRIM Appraisal Context is loaded with various conceptual message inputs such as CoMID tags ({{sec-comid}}), CoSWID tags {{-coswid}}, CoBOM tags, and cryptographic validation key material (including raw public keys, root certificates, intermediate CA certificate chains), and Concise Trust Anchor Stores (CoTS) {{-ta-store}}.
 These objects will be utilized in the Evidence Appraisal phase that follows.
 The primary goal of this phase is to ensure that all necessary information is available for subsequent processing.